-Lou Imbriano serves as President and CEO of TrinityOne, a marketing strategy and business advisory consultancy that works with organizations to turn around their marketing efforts and increase profitability through building stronger consumer ties and a more trustworthy brand.
-Although TrinityOne’s specialty is in sports, its methods have been very successful with organizations outside the sports industry.
+Lou Imbriano serves as Managing Director of the Imbriano Group a venture firm that provides intellectual capital and solid business strategies to organizations of all sizes.
+Imbriano Group is a Marketing Strategy and Business Advisory Consultancy that works with organizations to turn around their marketing efforts and increase profitability.
 Imbriano’s track record in rebuilding the business side of an organization and positioning it for extreme growth is undefeated.
 His techniques address short-term concerns, while ensuring long-term sustainability.
+Imbriano Group.com

 Imbriano was the chief negotiator for team and stadium corporate sponsorships and oversaw all sales initiatives, marketing programs, advertising, promotions, event planning, premium services, broadcasting, and game entertainment.
 He created and developed many on-going endeavors for the organization including: Patriots Experience, New England Patriots Charitable Foundation Annual Golf Tournament, New England Patriots Charitable Foundation Annual Kickoff Gala, Super Bowl Revenue Capitalization Plan, New England Revolution’s Soccer Celebration, New England Revolution Center Circle season ticket program, New England Revolution Presidents Club and Netside Terrace hospitality programs, as well as Revolutionsoccer.net radio and Patriots.com radio programming.
 Lou also designed the blueprint to achieve the largest single game attendance in MLS history (2002 MLS Cup).